 - 1) A pre-application meeting is held between the developer and the City. - 2) A Tax Incremental Financing Application is submitted by the developer to the City.
 Application for financial assistance shall include a cover letter and shall be made on the forms provided by the City and include all of the information requested on the form.
-An initial nonrefundable fee of \$10,000 or 1% of TIF assistance requested, whichever is greater, 00, shall accompany any financial assistance requestthe application.
+An initial nonrefundable fee of \$10,000 or 1% of TIF assistance requested, whichever is greater, with a \$25,000 maximum fee...00, shall accompany any financial assistance request the application.
 This fee shall be used to partially cover the City's legal, professional, administrative, and planning costs.
-Costs exceeding \$2,000.00 to hire outside consultants by the determination of financial need and the project's return or investment (ROI) shall be paid for by the applicant and will not be considered part of the fee.
+Costs exceeding[AII] \$2,000.00 to hire outside consultants by the City to analyze funding requests including, without limitation, evaluating the gap and/or determination of financial need and the project's return on investment (ROI) shall be paid for by the applicant and will not be considered part of the fee[A2].
 If an additional amount of money is required to reimburse the City of its reasonable costs, the applicant shall be responsible for those costs.
-If the application is made and the project does not move forward, the application fee, minus documented City expenditures for the project, will be refunded to the applicant.
-The applicant shall, at a minimum, provide the following information:
+If the application is made and the project, will be refunded to the application fee, minus documented City expenditures for the project, will be refunded to the applicant shall, at a minimum, provide the following information: